 Overall, it's clear from the company website that Cigna wants its customers to feel informed and to get the best prices.
 To help customers with this, Cigna offers convenient tools to look up benefits, acquire discounts, and of course search through available health plans.

-Aside from short-term disability insurance, there's no clear mention of Cigna providing short-term health insurance (one health plan that other competitors do provide).
+Aside from short-term disability insurance and short-term international insurance, there's no clear mention of Cigna providing short-term health insurance (one health plan that other competitors do provide).
 These plans are designed to cover basic health services and have more exclusions than Marketplace health plans.
-They are designed to provide short term coverage while you wait for a more standard health plan to start.
+They are designed to provide short-term coverage while you wait for a more standard health plan to start.
+If you're interested in a short-term health plan, you may need to find another insurer.

 Call our recommended rep over at Cigna below.